-If you wish to run checkers while compiling your source code but not your tests, wrap the <configuration>...</configuration> within
+If you wish to run checkers while compiling your source code but not your tests, wrap the <configuration>...</configuration> within may suppress warnings from the stub parser.

-To compile without using the Checker Framework, pass -P '!checkerframework-java11' (or -P '!checkerframework-java8 on the Maven command line.
+To compile without using the Checker Framework, pass -P '!checkerframework-java11' (or -P '!checkerframework-java8 on the Mayen command line.